Did You Lose Money with Former JPMorgan Chase Bank, Na Broker Trevor Rahn?

 Posted on Wednesday, October 30th, 2019 at 10:08 am

-Erez Law is currently investigating former JPMorgan Chase Bank, Na broker Trevor Rahn (CRD# 2196155) regarding unauthorized trading in customer accounts.
+Erez Law is currently investigating former JPMorgan Chase Bank, Na broker Trevor Rahn (CRD# 2196155) regarding excessive and unauthorized trading in customer accounts, including one elderly customer.
 Rahn was registered with JPMorgan Chase Bank, Na in Los Angeles, California from 2010 to 2018, when he was terminated regarding, “unacceptable practices by the representative relating to the timing and size of orders entered and resulting transaction charges in a client account and relating to the marking of certain orders for the account as unsolicited.”

-Rahn has been the subject of four customer complaints between 2016 and 2019, according to his CRD report:
+Rahn has been the subject of four customer complaints between 2016 and 2019, one of which was denied, according to his CRD report:

 June 2019.
 “Customer alleges that the trading activity increased dramatically and resulted in losses and significant tax obligations.
 Activity dates January 2014-September 2015.
 Subsequent correspondence received on 06/12/2019.
 Customer alleges financial advisor engaged in a pattern of unauthorized trading and margin use in customer’s account in order to generate commissions, and resulting in losses to customer.
 Activity dates January 2014 – November 2015.”
-The customer is seeking $854,410 in damages and the case is currently pending.
+The customer sought $854,410 in damages and the case was settled for $549,184.

 November 2018.
 “Customer previously alleged that the number of transactions in the account were unauthorized and that claim was settled.
 Subsequent correspondence received asserting additional demands related to the same account.
 The overall time period is 03/2014-09/2017.”
 The customer sought $1,137,915 in damages and the case was settled for $114,000.
 The case was regarding equity OTC, closed-end funds, and real estate investment trusts (REITs).